Trushali29/BookRecommendation/README.md

 **5. Content-based recommendation of books**

-We have implemented a content-based recommendation system that recommends books by calculating similarities in Book Titles.
+Implemented a content-based recommendation system that recommends books by calculating similarities in Book Titles.
 For this, TF-IDF feature vectors are created for unigrams and bigrams of Book-Titles where only those books' data has been considered that have at least 80 ratings (because of limited resources).

 **6. Collaborative-based recommendation of books**

 A collaborative Filtering Recommendation System considers user ratings and finds cosine similarities in ratings by several users to recommend books.
-To implement this, we took only those books' data that have at least 80 ratings in all (because of limited resources).
+To implement this, Consider only those books' data that have at least 80 ratings in all (because of limited resources).

 **7. Nearest Neighbour-based recommendation system**

-To train the Nearest Neighbours model, we have created a compressed sparse row matrix taking ratings of each Book by each User individually.
+To train the Nearest Neighbours model, creating a compressed sparse row matrix by taking ratings of each Book by each User individually.
 This matrix trains the Nearest Neighbours model and then finds n nearest neighbours using the cosine similarity metric.

 **8. Hybrid-based recommendation system (content + collaborative)**

-We have built a hybrid recommendation system using both content-based filtering and collaborative filtering systems.
+Implementing a hybrid recommendation system using both content-based filtering and collaborative filtering systems.
 A percentile score is given to the results obtained from both content and collaborative filtering models and is combined to recommend top n books.